Close Banner

 The frilly girly tadpoles love the opportunity to play princess at Disneyland.
 Meeting the princess in the parks that they love while wearing her dress is an unforgettable memory.
 In the parks, the princess costumes are about $50.
 You can save up to $30 on similar costumes on Amazon or at Target.

-If you have an upcoming trip at Disneyland, you’ll definitely want to hop over to save money on discounted multi-day tickets and nearby hotel stays through Undercover Tourist.
+If you have an upcoming trip at Disneyland, you’ll definitely want to hop over to save money on discounted multi-day tickets with Dining Dollars promo codes and nearby hotel stays through Undercover Tourist.
 You will be surprised how easy it is to save money at Disneyland by simply planning ahead, getting the best deal on tickets, setting a budget and making some smart choices.
 We hope you've found tips on how to save money on souvenirs at Disneyland hopful, but now it's your turn!
 Share your best tips in the comments below.

 Related: Top 5 Disneyland Hidden Gems